Chucks007/cycle-navigator-dashboard/documents/CI_CD_SUMMARY.md

 - We documented setup in `documents/WATCHTOWER_SETUP.md`.
 - Watchtower or an equivalent Podman auto-update tool can watch GHCR and pull+restart the container automatically when a new image arrives.
-- Use `podman run` / `docker run` commands shown in `WATCHTOWER_SETUP.md` to configure local auto-updates with proper credentials.
+ - Use `podman run` commands shown in `WATCHTOWER_SETUP.md` to configure local auto-updates with proper credentials.

 ---